LeafClientMC/LeafClient/README.md

 - ✅ Change Username/Skin
 - ✅ Fabric Installer
 - ✅ Launch Settings
-- ♻️ Change Logs/Launcher Updates
+- ✅ Change Logs/Launcher Updates
 - ✅ Multiple Versions (1.8, 1.12, 1.16, 1.17, 1.18, 1.19, 1.20) **[__⚠️WARNING:__ ALL MODS WILL ONLY BE TESTED ON VERSIONS FROM 1.16-1.20.4+, MEANING SOME FEATURES/MODS INTEGRATED WITH THE CLIENT MAY NOT WORK ON VERSIONS LOWER THAN 1.16]**
 - ♻️ Open Source Code (excluding server/database code for obvious reasons)
 - and some more...

-### 💡 Mods we're thinking of adding (after a few versions obviously)
+### 💡 Mods we're thinking of adding (Some may already be added)
 - Freelook
 - Motion Blur
 - KeyStrokes